Grand Blanc Community Schools COVID-19 Data Dashboard

 To protect the health of our School Community and per the Emergency Order issued by the Michigan Department of Health and Human Services Reporting of Confirmed and Probable Cases of COVID-19 at Schools on October 6, 2020, Grand Blanc Community Schools will use this webpage to provide Public Notice to our School Community regarding School Associated Cases of COVID-19.
 Within 24 hours of being notified of a School Associated Case by the Genesee County Health Department, this dashboard will be updated to include new and cumulative COVID-19 case counts.
 Individuals identified as "Close Contacts" of School Associated Cases will be notified separately and directly by the Genesee County Health Department.

 Graphs display best on a computer screen but viewers can try turning a mobile device horizontal to view.

-The Children's Garden, separately licensed daycare and preschool, is in session to provide both virtual and face-to-face preschool.
-They are also providing childcare and academic facilitation for school-age children from the district on days they are not face-to-face at their building.
+The Children's Garden, a separately licensed daycare and preschool located at the Perry Center is open to provide tuition-based virtual and face-to-face preschool.
+They are also providing tuition-based childcare, latchkey and academic facilitation for school-age (K-5) children from the district in remote learning on Fridays.

 As a precaution, we will be disinfecting applicable areas of the school each time a confirmed or positive case is identified.
 This may include spraying classrooms, hallways, locker rooms, and common areas, as needed with a sanitizer, along with other methods of disinfection.